In 2016, winter begins on December 21, 5:44 A.M. EST. Learn more about the winter solstice, facts, and folklore!

-Question: Why is there such a time lag between the shortest day of the year and the lowest average daily temperature of the year?
+Question: Why is there such a time lag between the shortest day of the year (shortest amount of daylight hours) and the lowest average daily temperature of the year?

-Answer: This is the shortest day of the year—the time when the Sun reaches its southernmost point in the sky.
+Answer: This is the shortest day of the year, meaning the one in which we experience the least amount of daylight in 24 hours; it is also the time when the Sun reaches its southernmost point in the sky.
 Although this part of Earth is cooling, its great thermal mass still retains some heat from the summer and fall.
 As the gradual cooling process continues over the next two months, temperatures will continue to fall, and the coldest temperatures will be recorded.
-The same pattern holds true for the summer solstice in June, as the year's highest temperatures are recorded later, in July and August.
+The same pattern holds true for the summer solstice in June, as the year’s highest temperatures are recorded later, in July and August.

 Question: Was Stonehenge built to celebrate the winter solstice?